endymion1818/deliciousreverie-2023/src/pages/posts/first-steps-with-sveltekit.md

 ---
 layout: ../../layouts/BlogLayout.astro
-title: "First steps with Sveltekit - Delicious Reverie"
+title: "First steps with Sveltekit"
 description: "SvelteKit is great for one reason: performance.
 And it's this above everything else (except accessibility) that I'm excited about."
-categories:
+tags: javascript, svelte
-datePublished: 2021-05-27#
+datePublished: 2021-05-27
 ---
 Svelte is a new framework for JavaScript ... hear me out!
 It does seem to some people that there's a new JavaScript framework out every day.
 And there are a lot of new ones at the minute.
 But SvelteKit is great for one reason: performance.
 And it's this above everything else (except accessibility) that I'm excited about.